 SECTION 2.
 Officer Job Descriptions.

 - Conducts all meetings.

-- Appoints committees, as needed, to conduct CCSAR business and for the research & development of plans and proposals to further the goals of CCSAR operations.
+- Appoints committees, as needed, to conduct CATSAR business and for the research & development of plans and proposals to further the goals of CATSAR operations.

 - Responsible for presenting an annual budget and training program.

 - Assumes the duties of the President when the President is absent.